-"Upon the point on which you desire my opinion, with reference to the productiveness of the Post Office Revenue under a greatly reduced scale of charges, I have no hesitation in believing that if the rate of postage throughout the country were reduced to a penny, many hundreds of thousands of prospectuses of new books, and of publishers' catalogues, would be annually circulated.
+" Upon the point on which you desire my opinion, with reference to the productiveness of the Post Office Revenue under a greatly reduced scale of charges, I have no hesitation in believing that if the rate of postage throughout the country were reduced to a penny, many hundreds of thousands of prospectuses of new books, and of publishers' catalogues, would be annually circulated.
 In my own case, I should feel that such a mode of circulation would be by far the cheapest and most efficient plan of advertising.
 To be able to address the information which a prospectus communicates, with absolute certainty, to the persons likely to be interested in its perusal, would be a most advantageous method of advancing the distribution of books, and would obviate a great part of the difficulty which exists in putting such information effectually before the inhabitants of rural districts especially.
-If 2000 such lists could be circulated monthly for about $\pounds S{3,--}$ which they would be under your plan,-I should be too glad to spend $\pounds 100$ a year in placing these lists periodically in the hands of country booksellers, professional men, and literary societies; and I have no doubt that every publisher in London would feel it his interest to adopt the principle.
+If 2000 such lists could be circulated monthly for about £8,-which they would be under your plan,-I should be too glad to spend £100 a year in placing these

+Fifth Report of the Commissioners of Post Office Inquiry.-The date of Lord Lowther's Report is May 1835. lists periodically in the hands of country booksellers, professional men, and literary societies ;-and I have no doubt that every publisher in London would feel it his interest to adopt the principle.
 Advertisements in the newspapers, however efficient and indispensable for attracting public attention to new books, are random shots which may or may not reach the individuals and classes for whom they are meant."